CodeByD3v/OIBSIP/README.md

 ### 📊 Task 2 – Sales Prediction using Advertisement
 This project predicts sales performance based on advertising investments in TV, Radio, and Newspaper.
-**Goal:** Build a simple linear regression model to understand ad effectiveness on sales.
+**Goal:** Build a regression model to understand how marketing expenditure influences sales outcomes.

 🔗 [View Project Folder](./Sales%20Prediction%20using%20Advertising%20Data)